lightspeedwp/lsx-banners/readme.md

 If you are experiencing issues with the LSX Banners Plugin & have experience with Github, please log any bug issues you are having on the [LSX Banners Github Issues](https://github.com/lightspeeddevelopment/lsx-banners/issues/) page.

+You can also send an email to our Support Team at [support@lsdev.biz](mailto:support@lsdev.biz) if you have a request for the LightSpeed Development team.

 ## Contributing to the LSX Banners Plugin

 If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
 Visit the [LSX Banners Plugin on Github](https://github.com/lightspeeddevelopment/lsx-banners/) and submit a Pull Request with your updates.